Justin Kemerling Design Co

 Justin Kemerling is an independent designer, activist, and collaborator living in Omaha, Nebraska focused on making it beautiful, moving people to action, and getting good things done.

-Justin’s artwork has been exhibited in New York City, Los Angeles, Washington D.C., and regularly in Omaha.
+Justin’s artwork has been exhibited in New York City, Los Angeles, Washington DC, and regularly in Omaha.
 His poster design has been published in several design books including Design for Obama, 100 Days of Active Resistance, and Green Patriot Posters, which is now part of the permanent collection at the RISD Museum in Rhode Island.
 His projects have been featured by HOW Magazine, Communication Arts, Design Observer, and Behance.
-He has also won numerous statewide design awards over his 12-year career including a special judge’s citation for poster design.
+He has also won numerous statewide design awards over his 15-year career including several judge’s citations for branding and poster design.

 In 2013, Justin was honored by Nebraska Appleseed with the Milo Mumgaard Emerging Leader Award for utilizing design to inspire social change.
 At a concert in Neligh, Nebraska last year, a hat and T-shirt he designed was worn by Willie Nelson during his performance.
 In 2010, he designed the slides for The Filter Bubble TED Talk which can now be viewed on Ted.com.